Caine Road

 Caine Road (堅道) is a road running through Mid-Levels, Hong Kong.
 It connects Bonham Road to the west (at the junction with Hospital Road and Seymour Road) with Arbuthnot Road, Glenealy and Upper Albert Road to the east.

-The road is named after William Caine, a Colonial Secretary, and an acting Governor of Hong Kong between May and September 1859.
+The road is named after William Caine, a Colonial Secretary, and acting Governor of Hong Kong between May and September 1859.

 History

-From 1862–1865 during the American Civil War, Caine Road was home to Sara Delano, the mother of United States President Franklin D. Roosevelt, whose family had a permanent residence at Rose Hill on Caine Road (currently standing near the Immaculate Conception Cathedral of Hong Kong) through their connection to the American trading house Russell & Company.
+From 1862–1865, during the American Civil War, Caine Road was home to Sara Delano – the mother of United States President Franklin D. Roosevelt – whose family had a permanent residence in Rose Hill on Caine Road (currently standing near the Immaculate Conception Cathedral of Hong Kong) through their connection to the American trading house Russell & Company.

-In the afternoon of 15 December 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
-The bombing was part of a systematic bombardment of the Hong Kong Island's north shore that was launched on that day.
+On the afternoon of 15 December 1941, during the Battle of Hong Kong, Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
+The attack – which had been launched that day – was the start of a systematic bombardment of Hong Kong Island's north shore.
+North Point Power Station was severely damaged during the raids.